baigel2/people/content/en/post/hifz1.md

 # Journaling:

-Along with memorising it will also be important for participants to record their progress, successes and failures along the way.
+Along with memorising it will also be important for participants to record their progress, successes and failures along the way so that we can improve and refine the method over time.

 To this end, it would be best I think, to keep the journaling methods as simple as possible.